MEET OUR STAFF

 Read MoreLicensed Professional Counselor

-Priya is a psychotherapist who joined the Counseling and Psychological Services team in 2018.
-She completed a Master of Arts degree in Counseling Psychology from Assumption College where she also received certificates of study in Cognitive Behavioral Therapy (CBT).
-She is currently in training for formal AASECT certification as a certified sex therapist
+Priya is a psychotherapist, sex therapist and sex educator.
+She joined the Counseling and Psychological Services team in 2018.
+She completed a Master of Arts degree in Counseling Psychology from Assumption College.
+She received certificates of study in Cognitive Behavioral Therapy (CBT) for individuals and families.
+She completed a 2-year Holistic Sex Therapy training at the Institute for Sexuality Education & Enlightenment and is an AASECT Certified Sex Therapist.

-Priya’s clinical area of specialty is as a sex and relationship therapist.
-Her work recognizes the intersection of sex, relationship / sexual orientation, identity and mental health.
+Her work recognizes the intersection of sex, relationships / sexual orientation, identity and mental health.
 Priya is a polyamory, kink and LGBTQIA+ aware psychotherapist and recognizes the curiosities and interests of students within these areas; especially the complexity of emotions that can come up as students choose to explore (or not) during their time at Wes.
+Priya works closely with the health education office, WesWell, to offer therapeutic support to those affected by intimate partner violence or sexual violence.

-In leisure Priya enjoys running, hiking, flea markets and cooking yummy food for all the hungry folx she loves.
+In leisure Priya enjoys hiking, flea markets and growing / cooking yummy food for all the hungry folx she loves.

 -